KARINE VAN DER BEEK |

 Work in Progress

-engine adoption: the determinants of engine location in eighteenth century
+behind engine adoption: the determinants of engine location in eighteenth

 of skills in eighteenth century England: new estimates using evidence on

-skill-biased?
-The short-run effects of steam engine development on demand for
+technology skill-biased?
+The short-run effects of steam engine development on

 Introductory